sudo-project/sudo/docs/TROUBLESHOOTING.md

     Enter new password: <return>
     Re-enter password: <return>

+#### After upgrading my system, sudo_logsrvd gives the error:

+    X509_verify_cert: CA cert does not include key usage extension

+> This can happen if you are using self-signed certificates that do not
+> include the key usage extension.
+This error can occur if the certificates
+> were generated using OpenSSL 1.x but sudo_logsrvd now uses OpenSSL 3.x,
+> for example after a system upgrade.
+The x509 certificate validation in
+> OpenSSL 3.x now requires that the key usage extension be present.
+> One way to address this is to disable certificate verification in
+> sudo_logsrvd by setting the _tls_verify_ key in the `[server]` section
+> to _false_.
+Alternately, you can simply remove your old CA and the
+> associated certificates and create a new one using an updated
+> `/etc/ssl/openssl.cnf` file.
+See the sudo_logsrvd manual for more
+> information on creating self-signed certificates.

 #### On HP-UX, the umask setting in sudoers has no effect.

 > If your /etc/pam.conf file has the libpam_hpsec.so.1 session module